 9. The use of Celox does not trigger the normal clotting process as it only clots blood it comes into contact with.

 10. Chitosan is naturally broken down and then converted into materials normally present in the body.

-Haeomsatic dressings and products now form an essential part of any emergency responder kit.
-Sadly, with an increase in terror related attacks the risk of civilians suffering catastrophic injury is increased, meaning there is value in having these sorts of products in public places like shopping centres, train stations, event arenas and anyway with large crowd gatherings.
+Haemostatic dressings and products now form an essential part of any emergency responder kit.
+Sadly, with an increase in terror-related attacks the risk of civilians suffering a catastrophic injury is increased, meaning there is value in having these sorts of products in public places like shopping centres, train stations, event arenas and anyway with large crowd gatherings.

 If you need more expert advice on Celox haemostats and associated products please contact our team.
 Or perhaps you are looking to develop a catastrophic bleeding kit for your organisation and need help our in-house clinician will be pleased to assist you - just call 01329 311451.

 You can also explore our range of haemostatic products on our Catastrophic Bleeding page.